-There are many productions where the intent is to create a feeling of disorientation, as is the case with Satoshi Kon's Paprika, where it created a visually augmented existence between dream and reality or with live-action movies like Natural Born Killers and Fear and Loathing in Las Vegas, where they wanted to simulate a drunken fever dream-like experience to heighten the adrenaline-fueled intoxication that the characters found themselves reveling in.
-If done with proper care, this kind of visual inebriation can be a fun experience, but the dizzying feeling that Hand Shakes has throughout isn't of that pedigree.
+There are many movies and TV shows where the intent is to create a feeling of disorientation, as is the case with Satoshi Kon's Paprika, where it created a visually augmented existence between dream and reality or with live-action movies like Natural Born Killers and Fear and Loathing in Las Vegas, where they wanted to simulate a drunken fever-dream-like experience to heighten the adrenaline-fueled intoxication that the characters found themselves reveling in.
+If done with proper care, this kind of visual inebriation can be a fun experience, but the dizzying effect that Hand Shakers has throughout its run isn't of that pedigree.
 It's creators seeing "cool" things and then converting it into parlor tricks in a piss poor attempt to emulate it.
-It's the unholy matrimony of improperly used filmmaking techniques meet lousy presentation choices.
+It's the unholy matrimony between improperly used filmmaking techniques and lousy art-style decisions.

 But enough about the production, if I were to discuss all the issues found, we'd be here all day.
-Instead, let's try to recite the show's story without dying of embarrassment.
+Instead, let's try to comb over the show's screenplay without dying of embarrassment.

 You really can't expect much content-wise from a show whose premise and name sounds like an awful pun gone too far, but let's try to find something worth discussing anyway.
-Produced by studio GoHands—HAND Shakers, Go HANDS, GET IT!?—the story follows a limp-dick, pussy protagonist named Tazuna Takatsuki, who, through a series of events, find himself coming into contact with Koyori Akutagawa, a porcelain-skinned fair complexion girl who's been in a coma for a long time.
-In her dainty state, Koyori reminds Tazuna of the little sister he once lost, and through the miracle of "da chosen one," she awakens to his presence, grabbing his hand as they start their journey together as newly formed Hand Shakers.
+Produced by studio GoHands—HAND Shakers, Go HANDS, GET IT!?—the story follows a limp-dick, pussy protagonist named Tazuna Takatsuki, who, through a series of events, find himself coming into contact with Koyori Akutagawa, a fair porcelain-skinned complexioned girl who's been in a coma for a long time.
+In her dainty state, Koyori reminds Tazuna of the little sister he once had, and through the miracle of "da chosen one," she awakens to his presence, grabbing his hand as they start their journey together as newly formed Hand Shakers.